myGit-YokoyamaHiroshi/AR_kalman_connectivity/README.md

 # Cite<br>

-Please cite our paper if you use this code in your own work:
+Please cite our GitHub repository if you use this code in your own work:

 ```
 @software{AR_kalman_connectivity,